 very often it is just a matter of definition or convention.
 If you need

 to know the difference, just go to the MTBF

 page.
-From now on I will only use the term MTBF.
+From now on we will use the term MTBF only.

 You are probably an R&D manager, or a development engineer, and you